 For years I did no outreach in my business.
 By outreach I mean reaching out to influencers, connecting with people who were further along the entrepreneurial path than me, putting myself forward for interviews, pitching myself to media or conference organisers.

-I said yes if things came my way – and because of my visibility personality they did – but I never went looking for them because it all felt like too much hard work.
+I said yes if things came my way but I never went looking for them because it all felt like too much hard work.

 The thing that I was missing the whole time was this; the outreach was the thing that would build my brand, take me from a so-called ‘nobody’ to a ‘somebody’, and build my community.
 I needed to be visible for those things to happen.